pablobernabeu/website-files/content/applications-and-dashboards/Bernabeu-etal-2017-modalityswitch/index.md

 **Technical details**

-I made use of tabs on the top of the dashboard in order to keep the side bar from having too many widgets.
-I adjusted the appearance of these tabs, and by means of 'reactivity' conditions, also modified the inputs in the sidebar depending on the active tab.
+I used tabs on the upper area of the application page to avoid having cramming the side bar with widgets.
+I adjusted the appearance of these tabs, and by means of 'reactivity' conditions, modified the inputs in the side bar depending on the active tab.

 ```
 mainPanel(